 “And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.
 So God created man in his own image..”

-Before taking up how this “template/spirit of man” becomes the “kingdom of God”, let us consider first the historical “transient abode” of YHVH.
+Before taking up how this “template/spirit of man” becomes the “kingdom of God”, let us consider first the historical and prequel “transient abode” of YHVH.

 From the beginning when YHVH/God wanted to show himself to Israel, it was through a “transient abode“.
 It was a tent (I Chr.
 15:,16:1; 2 Sam.7:2), then tabernacle (Ex.
 25:8-9) and subsequently in a temple (Deut.
 12:2-27) in Jerusalem.
 See also, Heb.
 11:9-10.
 But, notice Acts 17:24:(NIV)